ruidfigueiredo/findHandlersJS/README.md

 	}]
 }]

-If you are using the console on Chrome, you can right click the handler, click show function definition and add your breakpoints to debug the handlers.
+If you are using the console on Chrome, you can right click the handler, click show function definition and add  breakpoints to debug the handlers.